TonyCiava/CGM-Project/README.md

 #### 2. Go to Animator State Diagram

-#### 3. Create Animator Override Controller (right click on Animations/AnimatorController and create Override Controller)
+#### 3. Create Animator Override Controller (right click on ./Assets/Animations/AnimatorController and create Override Controller)

 #### 4. Overide with enemy 1 Controller

 #### 5. In enemy 2 Inspector change Animaator Controller to Enemy2

+## Save as Main in ./Assets/Scene